Fabrizio1994/ECGClassification/README.md

-# QRS detection using K-Nearest Neighbor algorithm (KNN) and evaluation on standard ECG databases
+# Arrhythmia detection using on standard ECG databases

 ## Dependencies
 The modules are implemented for use with Python 3.x and they consist of the following dependencies: